-The Kentucky Department of Education’s Commissioner’s Student Advisory Council met Feb.
+The Kentucky Department of Education’s Commissioner’s Student Council met Feb.
 13 for the first time in the 2019-2020 school year.
 During the meeting, students from across the state met with Education Commissioner Wayne Lewis and Kentucky Elementary Teacher of the Year NyRee Clayton-Taylor to talk about the issues and challenges facing today’s high school students.

 After working in groups, the students identified a top 10 list of issues that was presented to Lewis during a discussion on ways to address their concerns.
 The students top 10 list included: